apostrophecms/prettiest/README.md

 If you don't, the JSON file lives in the same directory with your app, and will be called `data.json`.

-`prettiest` also creates empty directories for use as locks.
-These have the same name as the JSON file, plus `.lock`.
+`prettiest` also creates a lock file, which will have the same name as the JSON file, plus `.lock` at the end.
+To prevent race conditions, the lock file is not removed.
+Just leave it be.

 ## Caveats